vacantplanet/boiler/docs/index.md

 ========================

-Boiler is a native PHP 8.1 template engine in the vein of *[Plates](https://platesphp.com/)*, from which it is heavily inspired.
-Like Plates, it also does not introduce a new template language and instead uses PHP itself.
+Boiler is a native PHP 8.1 template engine in the vein of *[Plates](https://platesphp.com/)*, by which it is heavily inspired.
+Like *Plates*, Boiler does not introduce a new template language and instead uses PHP itself.
 You simply use the PHP statements you already know.

 The main differences to *Plates* are:

 * It automatically escapes strings and [Stringable](https://www.php.net/manual/en/class.stringable.php) values.
 This is optional.
 You can turn it off globally or for single render calls.
-* The template context is global.
+* The template context is global by default.
 That means all values passed to the main template are available in all included parts, like [sections](sections.md), [inserts](inserts.md) or [layouts](layouts.md).